schmouk/PyRandLib/README.md

 **MRGRand1457** implements a fast 31-bits Multiple Recursive Generator with a longer period than MRGRan287 (2^1457 vs. 2^287, i.e. 4.0e+438 vs. 2.5e+86)
 and 80 % more computation time but with much less memory space  consumption (47 vs. 256 integers).

-The implementation of this MRG 31-bits model is  based on  DX-47-3  pseudo- random  generator  proposed  by Deng and Lin, see [2].
+The  implementation  of  this  MRG  31-bits  model  is  based  on   DX-47-3
+pseudo-random   generator  proposed  by Deng and Lin, see [2].
 The DX-47-3 version uses the recurrence:

     x(i) = (2^26+2^19) * ( x(i-1) + x(i-24) + x(i-47) ) mod (2^31-1)